CtrlK79/GradProj/README.md

 My honorable advisor was [Prof. Changdon, Kee](http://gnss.snu.ac.kr/bbs/board.php?bo_table=sub1_1).

-Although my work was just a simple project with undergraduate-level, I learned a lot about the process of research, thanks to my honorable professor.
+Although my work was just a simple project with undergraduate-level, I learned a lot about the process of research, thanks to my dear professor.

 This work deals with CNS(Celestial Navigation System) using star tracker and planets ephemeris.